MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-install-application-environment.md

 > [!IMPORTANT]
 > The Power Platform API is in preview.
 The host name and data contracts are subject to change by the time the endpoints become generally available.
 At that time, this article will be updated with the final endpoint details.

-## Create a workflow that authenticates with Power Platform API
+## Choose a tool that can authenticate with Power Platform API
 Below are details on getting connected to the Power Platform programmatically.
-For now, only an Azure example is present but more will be added for other tools like Power Platform CLI.
+This tutorial includes using Azure Logic Apps as a common client for admins working in the Azure space, as well as a native Power Platform CLI example.

 # [Azure](#tab/Azure)
 ### Create the workflow and set up the variables